craigmckeachie/capstone3-notes/readme.md

     be redirected to the Login page instead of being shown user content.
 - Provide a link to the Profile page.
 - Include a working Logout button.
-  A function will be provided for you.
+  A function will be provided for you in `profile\auth.js`.
 - Display posts from all users.
 You will need to perform a request to the MicroblogLite API to get all posts
 - Each post should display its content, author, and timestamp.
 This will require a request.